Conor McGregor: Incident at UFC 229

 Following the fight at UFC 229 on 6 October 2018, Khabib Nurmagomedov jumped out of the cage and charged towards McGregor's training partner Dillon Danis.
 Soon afterwards, McGregor and Abubakar Nurmagomedov, Khabib's cousin, also attempted to exit the octagon, but a scuffle broke out after McGregor punched Abubakar, who then punched him back.
 Two of Nurmagomedov's cornermen retaliated: Esed Emiragaev and Zubaira Tukhugov.
 Tukhugov was scheduled to fight on 27 October 2018 at UFC Fight Night: Volkan vs. Smith against Artem Lobov, the McGregor team member who was confronted by Nurmagomedov in April 2018.
 Nurmagomedov's payment for the fight was withheld by the Nevada State Athletic Commission (NSAC) as a result, pending an investigation into his actions.
-Nurmagomedov appeared at the post-fight interview and apologized to the NSAC.
+Nurmagomedov appeared at the post-fight interview and apologised to the NSAC.

 The NSAC filed a formal complaint against both McGregor and Nurmagomedov, and on 24 October, the NSAC voted to release half of Nurmagomedov's $2 million fight payout immediately.
-Both Nurmagomedov and McGregor received indefinite bans, at least until the official hearing, which took place in December 2018.
+Nurmagomedov and McGregor received indefinite bans, at least until the official hearing, which took place in December 2018.
 On 29 January 2019, the NSAC announced a six-month suspension for McGregor (retroactive to 6 October 2018) and a $50,000 fine.
 He became eligible to compete again on 6 April 2019.